 It’s impossible to hit your goals if you don’t know how to measure marketing performance.

-Before you build brand recognition, generate leads, and convert them to customers at scale, you need to define the KPIs that get you there.
+Before you build brand recognition, make huge marketing investments, generate a number of leads, and convert them to customers at scale, you need to define the KPIs that get you there.

 In this guide, we show you the metrics to focus on, and how you can evaluate the value your marketing channels bring to your business automatically.